oxheadalpha/nft-tutorial/packages/tznft/README.md

 the following parameters:

 - `<metadata_file>` path to a metadata JSON file
-- `--errors-only` optional flag to suppress validation warning messages
+- `--errors_only` optional flag to suppress validation warning messages

 Example: